andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 The obviously generic technical subdomains were the easiest to spot - things like reporting, access management, etc. Taking these out of the picture early cleared the decks for the focus on the remainder.
 These were the ones where there might well be some above-and-beyond value being added.

-As per the Blue book, I went back and forward on some areas where initial engagement with the domain experts indicated that something was a very generic component, but later, typically guided by the richness of the language used to describe something, my thoughts changed, and I realised they were describing something bespoke.
+As per the Blue book, I went back and forward on some areas where initial engagement with the domain experts indicated that something was a very generic component, but later, typically guided by the richness of their language used to describe something, my thoughts changed, and I realised they were describing something highly specialised.

 This specific example brings us on to the second point which was also crucial - a lot of domain driven design requires the suspension fo disbelief.
 It is my experience that eventually, you will find the one or two facts which indicate to you that your model is correct.
 In my case, it was around whether the scheduling of cases into courts and court rooms (called "listing" in the domain parlance) was a specific use case atop a generic scheduling system, or something far more bespoke and unique.

-I mentioned above that scheduling in courts seemed initially to be the opportunity for an off-the-shelf product, perhaps with a little wrapping up to expose it in a meaningful way to consuming parties (other BCs).
+I mentioned earlier that scheduling in courts seemed initially to be the opportunity for an off-the-shelf product, perhaps with a little wrapping up to expose it in a meaningful way to consuming parties (other BCs).
 I'm going to talk a little now about the things which led me away from this conclusion.

 The seam I mined was based around the edge cases - when the scheduling was a complex matter, when it changed, when it was significantly sized.
 It turned out that these circumstances weren't universal in this Criminal Justice System.
 Luckily we had domain experts who had a wide range of experience.
-By asking about the biggest jurisdictions, and the circumstances when things were the hardest / most comoplicated, we eventually settled on a model which coudl represent the real richness of this complex task.
+By asking about the biggest jurisdictions, and the circumstances when things were the hardest / most comoplicated, we eventually settled on a model which could represent the real richness of this complex task.

 Along the way we'd discovered that there were individuals who had this scheduling task as their sole responsibility, and that there was frequently a great deal of intuition, insight, and discretion that they applied.
 This was beyond mere slot-filling.
 These people were applying a great deal of local knowledge, and awareness of many upstream feeding-factors about which they could only have learned through experience.

 It also turned out to be a major source of possibility for achieving the goal of "modernising justice".
 Getting cases and their hearings scheduled rapidly, and in the near future, and the information about this scheduling disseminated to the various parties (of whom there were a not insignificant amount) was key.